levseyd01/CITApp-Documentation/source/Users/Staff/managing-staff-accounts.md

 - {column}`Status`
 - {column}`Action`

 (staff-status-column-options)=
 ## Filter by Status

-The {column}`Status` columnindicates the current status of the account.
+The {column}`Status` column indicates the current status of the account.

 Possible {item-blue}`Status` options include: